luZheng-1122/learningWeb/JavaScript/Functions.md

 // But this won't work:
 func(); // Error, func is not defined (not visible outside of the function)
 ```
+**Sometimes, when we need a reliable internal name, it’s the reason to rewrite a Function Declaration to Named Function Expression form.**

+Functions may carry additional properties.
+Many well-known JavaScript libraries make great use of this feature.

+They create a “main” function and attach many other “helper” functions to it.
+For instance, the jquery library creates a function named $.
+The lodash library creates a function _.
+And then adds _.clone, _.keyBy and other properties to (see the docs when you want learn more about them).
+Actually, they do it to lessen their pollution of the global space, so that a single library gives only one global variable.
+That reduces the possibility of naming conflicts.

 ## The new function syntax